chahk0129/Blink-hash/README.md

 ## Dependencies ##

-All the dependencies such as CMake, YCSB, memory allocator, etc, are scripted in scripts/install.sh.
+All the dependency installations for benchmark setup and index compilation such as CMake, YCSB, memory allocator, etc, are scripted in scripts/install.sh.
 ```sh
 ./scripts/install.sh
 ```